-Throughout the summer months the afterschool children attend the main youth summer project in the centre.
+After School: Throughout the month of July the afterschool children attend the main youth summer project in the centre.
 This is an activity filled daily programme that runs Mon-Fri 10.30am to 3.30pm and includes in house classes and events as well as excursions outside of the city to places of interest.
+In August we run a smaller more compact summer project in the afternoons only.
 We offer the children and young people a safe environment during the summer months.
 We hope to provide children with a memorable experience in a safe, nurturing, yet fun filled environment giving parent's added assurance that the well-being of their children is being cared for.